tap349/tap349.github.io/_posts/2018-05-23-webpack-phoenix.md

 routes to static files in _priv/static/_. this helper is not aware of Webpack but uses cache static manifest to find actual file paths (much like Webpacker helpers do).

-TODO: structure this section
-TODO: add _assets/webpack.config.js_ (are there any changes there)?